 More recently we’ve seen pricier corporate and luxury Chromebooks include Intel Core CPUs, including the Samsung Galaxy Chromebook—but the jury’s still out on who will pay upwards of $1,000 for a Chromebook.
 In October 2022, Google unveiled a line of gaming Chromebooks with high-end displays and processors designed for cloud gaming.
 We haven’t tested these yet, however, and they’re significantly more expensive.

-Chromebook and Windows PCs features have a lot of overlap, too.
-Though you’ll find that many Chromebooks and inexpensive laptops feature a similar HD (1366×768) or Full HD (1920×1080) display, Windows usually requires a bit more in terms of memory and storage.
+Though you’ll find that many Chromebooks and inexpensive laptops feature a similar HD (1366×768) or Full HD (1920×1080) display, Windows usually requires more robust memory and storage.
 Both a Chromebook and a laptop can run acceptably on 4GB of memory, but 8GB is preferred where Windows notebooks are concerned.

 Microsoft’s own digital assistant, Cortana, is supported on all Windows PCs that include a mic—which is virtually all of them.
-Now, however, Amazon’s Alexa has also been added as a Cortana partner application or “skill,” which means Windows users get two assistants for the price of one.
-(The Windows 10 May 2020 Update’s Cortana app does not support Alexa, however.)
-Cortana is also now an app on Windows PCs and doesn’t play as much of a role as she used to.
+But while Cortana was deeply integrated into Windows 10 when it launched, it’s now an app on Windows PCs and doesn’t play as much of a role as it used to.
 In fact, on Windows 11 you’ll need to add the Cortana app manually.

 Is a Chromebook or laptop better for office work?

 Productivity apps—word processing, spreadsheets, and the like—represent the majority of the working day.
-Here, both Windows and Chromebook users alike have several choices, and both are honestly about equal in this regard.
-Chromebooks can run Microsoft’s Office apps as Android applications, while Windows PCs can run Google Workspace apps on the web.
+Here, both Windows and Chromebook users have several choices, and both are honestly about equal.
+Chromebooks can run Microsoft’s Office apps as web apps or Android applications, while Windows PCs can run Google Workspace apps on the web.
 (Google Workspace was formerly named G Suite, and before that Google Apps.)

 The Google Workspace suite also runs online, though it’s focused on the essentials, with fewer features than Office but a renewed focus on collaboration.
 I spent over a year exclusively working on a Chromebox (the nearly defunct desktop version of a Chromebook) and found Google’s simple interface and instantaneous autosaves superior to the Windows version of Office at the time.
 (Office apps like Word now autosave, too.)
 For our purposes, both Google Workspace and Office Online will run on either a plain Chromebook or Windows PC; however, if you need access to a local copy of Office, only a PC will suffice.

-As of September 2021, Google has begun rolling out Cursive, a Progressive Web App (though they’re powered by the Web, PWAs can be saved locally as apps) that is designed for detachable Chromebooks like the HP Chromebook X2 11.
-As the name suggests, Cursive is an app that allows you to jot notes in cursive, a bit like Microsoft OneNote.
+As of September 2021, Google has begun rolling out Cursive, a Progressive Web App (though they’re powered by the web, PWAs can be saved locally as apps) that is designed for detachable Chromebooks like the HP Chromebook X2 11.
+As the name suggests, Cursive allows you to jot notes in cursive, a bit like Microsoft OneNote.
 While it’s technically downloadable for the Chrome browser, many features reportedly won’t work on anything but a Chromebook.
 Other Chromebooks will receive the Cursive app a bit later on.

-From a hardware perspective, it’s our view that a laptop form factor is more convenient than an add-on keyboard, or external Bluetooth keyboard option.
-Take the cramped detachable keyboard on the Lenovo Chromebook Duet, for example.
+From a hardware perspective, a traditional laptop form factor is more convenient than a detachable keyboard such as on the Lenovo Chromebook Duet, for example.
 While tablets make Android apps more convenient, the tradeoff is less productivity when in laptop mode.